soheilshapouri/soheilshapouri.github.io/_posts/2024-09-16-dssources.md

 category: [codes, datasets]
 excerpt: "Resources for data science are anything but scarce.
 However..."
 ---
 Resources for data science are anything but scarce.
 However, finding concise, to-the-point, useful, and thought-provoking resources isn’t as common as one might think.
-Below, I’ve curated a list of resources that I find succinct, straightforward, practical, and stimulating.
+Below, I’ve curated a list of resources that I've found succinct, straightforward, practical, and stimulating.
 The list follows, roughly, the order in which research might be conducted and covers a broad scope of data science topics, from hypothesis testing to NLP and machine learning.

 _This post will be updated periodically as I discover new gems._

 ---
+### Inference vs Prediction
+Breiman, L. (2001).
+Statistical modeling: The two cultures.
+Statistical science, 16(3), 199-231.

+Shmueli, G. (2010).
+To explain or to predict?.
+Statistical science, 289-310.

+Yarkoni, T., & Westfall, J. (2017).
+Choosing prediction over explanation in psychology: Lessons from machine learning.
+Perspectives on Psychological Science, 12(6), 1100–1122.

+Ij, H. (2018).
+Statistics versus machine learning.
+Nature Methods, 15(4), 233.

 ### Statistics Papers
 Cinelli, C., Forney, A., & Pearl, J. (2024).
 A crash course in good and bad controls.
 Sociological Methods & Research, 53(3), 1071-1104.